aimlfun/MiniCA/README.md

 - `0` success
 - `1` validation or unexpected error. `Console.Error` contains the error message.
-- `2` warning - one or more generated certificate(s) flagged possible issues during verification.
+- `2` warning - one or more generated certificates (s) flagged possible issues during verification.

 Console output includes a clear echo of args at start.

-Although what it does should be fairly obvious, for peace of mind it writes out a `.txt` file containing an independent summary of the generated certificate, including serial number, subject, issuer, SANs, validity period etc. This might be useful for troubleshooting.
+Although what it does should be fairly obvious, for peace of mind, it writes a `.txt` file containing an independent summary of the generated certificate, including serial number, subject, issuer, SANs, validity period etc. This might be useful for troubleshooting.

 ---